puutaro/CommandClick/USAGE.md

 ### History

-This feature is basic and great feature in `Command Click`.
+This feature is basic and great feature in `CommandClick`.
 This always allow you to select current directory and mode which used, as if you look in Android's backstack feature's history.
 Existing browser cannot look in history with one touch and other andorid application cannnot.
 Thanks to this feature, in spite of `CommandClick` multiple feature, `CommandClick` don't let you enter the labyrinth.